👀 HomeGoods Pet Policy: At-A-Glance

 As such, most HomeGoods stores have chosen to open up the pet policy to include pets and not just service dogs.
 Still, it’s important that you call ahead to verify that your HomeGoods allows dogs (specifically, non-service animals).

-Rules for Dog Owners Allowed in HomeGoods
+🚨 MUST READ: Rules for Pets in HomeGoods

 Even though most HomeGoods locations have chosen to allow dogs, there are still some rules that you will need to follow.
 HomeGoods allow dogs, but they may not continue to permit dog lovers to bring such dogs into the store if the rules are routinely broken.